Iraq shuts Jordan border crossing over Sunni protests

 "Our work has halted completely," Colonel Mahmoud Mohammed Ali, deputy chief of border police at the crossing told Reuters by telephone.
 "There are no trucks, no passenger cars, and officials at the gate are not working."

-Violence in Iraq has eased, but the government made up of majority Shi'ite, Sunni and ethnic Kurdish blocs has been deadlocked in a crisis over how to share power since American troops left in December 2011.
+Violence in Iraq has eased, but the government made up of Shi'ite, Sunni and ethnic Kurdish blocs has been deadlocked over how to share power since American troops left in December 2011.

 Complicating the attempts to ease Sunni protests, the Arab-led central government in Baghdad is also caught in a standoff over oil with Iraq's autonomous Kurdistan enclave, where ethnic Kurds run their own regional government.

 The arrest of Esawi's men came a day after President Jalal Talabani, a veteran Kurdish statesman who has long mediated among Iraqi, went abroad for medical treatment after a stroke.

 Maliki, who spent years in underground exile fighting Saddam and later helped purge members of the Sunni ruler's outlawed Baathist party, has made small concessions to the Sunni protesters, but these have failed to end the unrest.